Why This Matters

 Lōʻihi

-• Newest Hawaiian volcano rises approximately 10,000 feet from the ocean floor but remains roughly 3,000 feet below sea level, invisible from the surface but actively growing
+- Newest Hawaiian volcano rises approximately 10,000 feet from the ocean floor but remains roughly 3,000 feet below sea level.
+It's invisible from the surface but actively growing through ongoing eruptions.

-• Will emerge as the next Hawaiian island in an estimated 10,000-100,000 years as continued eruptions build it above the waterline and eventually merge it with Hawaiʻi Island
+- Will emerge as the next Hawaiian island in an estimated 10,000–100,000 years as continued eruptions build it above the waterline.
+It may eventually merge with Hawaiʻi Island.

-• Best physical evidence for hotspot theory—its position directly over the magma plume confirms the model of a stationary heat source with a moving tectonic plate above
+- Best physical evidence for hotspot theory.
+Its position directly over the magma plume confirms the model of a stationary heat source with a moving tectonic plate above.
+If the theory is correct, this is exactly where the next volcano should be forming, and it is.

-Compare: Lōʻihi vs. Kauaʻi—these represent the chain's temporal endpoints.
+Compare: Lōʻihi vs. Kauaʻi — these represent the chain's temporal endpoints.
 Lōʻihi actively builds over the hotspot while Kauaʻi erodes 5 million years and over 300 miles away.
-This comparison demonstrates the complete island lifecycle from submarine birth to erosional old age.
+This comparison captures the complete island lifecycle from submarine birth to erosional old age.

 Quick Reference Table